atif-hassan/manual_spellchecker/README.md

 ```

 ## Future Ideas
-- Directly add suggestion from pyenchant when user types in the index of the suggested word
+- Directly add suggestion from pyenchant, when user types in the index of the suggested word
 - Will be adding automated, contextual error corrections

 ## Feature Request